Through the Bible: Matthew 23, Luke 20-21

 So what will marriage be like in Heaven?
 I don’t have any idea.
 But I believe it is going to be more than we can imagine.

-When I was in third and fourth grade, I was smitten with Jennifer Akins.
+When I was in third and fourth grade, I was smitten with a girl named Jennifer.
 I asked her to be my girlfriend thirteen times.
 Usually with a note that I passed to her: “Will you be my girlfriend?
 Check yes or no.” She checked no. Every.
 Single.
 Time.

 All the jealousy and misunderstanding and missed communication that are part and parcel of even the strongest marriages will be swept away.
 They will be fully and finally free of the sin which separates people from God, and men and women from each other.
 And they will look at each other and say, “My God.
 I had NO IDEA it would be like this.”